Courting the Player in Super Mario 64

 Support my writing on Patreon or Ko-fi!

-Written for Critical Distance’s First Foot Forward February writing jam.
+Critical Distance’s First Foot Forward February writing jam.

 Princess Peach’s Castle is an anchor without a ship.
 It has appeared in myriad Mario games since Super Mario 64, yet its architecture and exterior grounds always appear slightly different.
 Even the one constant, a stained glass portrait of Peach herself, was originally a compass rose in an early version of the game.
 Thus Peach’s Castle has always been and remains a fixed orientating point in the ever-shifting landscape that is the Mushroom Kingdom.
 More so than Bob-omb Battlefield the castle grounds are SM64’s true first level, the first time we see Mario in his in-game form and the first place we as players gain control of him.